rvben/yamlbase/README.md

   - CTE cross-references (CTEs referencing other CTEs)
   - CTEs in `CROSS JOIN` operations
   - `UNION ALL` with CTE results
+- `DISTINCT` and `DISTINCT ON` (PostgreSQL-specific):
+  - Standard `DISTINCT` for unique rows
+  - `DISTINCT ON` for keeping first row per unique column combination
+  - Supports expressions in `DISTINCT ON` including `EXTRACT` and comparisons

 ### Examples